jonclayden/ore/README.md

 ## String multiplexing

 Sometimes we may want to classify the elements of a vector according to whether they match one or more regular expressions, or extract some information that may be in one of a number of formats.
-The `ore_switch()` is designed for this purpose, taking any number of strings as arguments, named for the regular expressions used to select them.
+The `ore_switch()` function is designed for this purpose, taking any number of strings as arguments, named for the regular expressions used to select them.
 It works a little like the base R function `ifelse()`.

 ```r